conan-io/docs/faq/using.rst

 The *outdated* status is computed from the recipe hash, comparing the hash of the recipe used to create a binary package, and the current recipe.
 The recipe hash is the hash of all the files included in the *conanmanifest.txt* file (you can inspect this file in your cache with ``conan get <ref> conanmanifest.txt``).
 The first value in the manifest file is a timestamp and is not taken into account to compute the hash.
 Checking and comparing the contents of the different *conanmanifest.txt* files in the different machines can give an idea of what is changing.

+If you want to make the solution self-contained, you can add a *.git/config* file in your project that sets the ``core.autocrlf`` property (for the whole repo), or if you need a per-file configuration, you could use the *.gitattributes* file to set the ``text eol=lf`` for every file you want.

 .. _faq_recommendation_user_channel:

 Is there any recommendation regarding which ``<user>`` or ``<channel>`` to use in a reference?